Vietnam.vn - Nền tảng quảng bá Việt Nam

 Previously, the ongoing war in the Gaza Strip between Israel and Hamas also affected oil prices, although not significantly.
 Despite the intensity of the conflict in Gaza, Brent crude oil prices remained stable at around $80/barrel.

-However, Iran’s attack on Israel would add to the pressure, sending crude prices to near six-month highs.
+However, Iran’s attack on Israel would add to the pressure, sending crude prices close to six-month highs.
 As tensions have escalated in the Middle East in recent weeks, benchmark U.S. crude futures have risen more than 5% and global benchmark Brent crude has risen nearly 6%.

 Analysts predict that if Iran's attack leads to a wider war, the risk premium will increase by $5-10 per barrel, potentially pushing prices above $100 per barrel.